pivot-access-ltd/bma-offline-docs/src/how-to-spin-up-maas-with-ansible-6367.md

 <!-- "How to spin up MAAS with Ansible" -->
+[tabs]
+[tab version="v3.4 Snap,v3.4 Packages,v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages"]
+Ansible playbooks make it easy to install and configure MAAS.

 <a href="#heading--MAAS-region-controller"><h2 id="heading--MAAS-region-controller">How to install a region controller with Ansible</h2></a>

-As an operator, you want want to install a MAAS region controller onto a given host using Ansible.
+As an operator, you want to install a MAAS region controller onto a given host using Ansible.
 To accomplish this, you must:

 1. Attach the `maas_region_controller` role to your region controller host by adding the following to the [Inventory file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#inventory-basics-formats-hosts-and-groups)`↗`.
 In the example below, we've attached the region controller role to a host running on `10.10.0.20` with the user `ubuntu`:

 INI:

 ```INI
 [maas_region_controller]
 10.10.0.20 ansible_user=ubuntu
 ```

 YAML:

 ```YAML
 all:
   maas_region_controller: